 - Scry vs. Scry: An implied explanation for why the adventurers never appeared in Elisande's scrying, according to her echo.
 According to Fanon, either the Burning Legion, the Old Gods or both were messing with Elisande's scrying.
 The comic "Nightborne: Twilight of Suramar" depicts Elisande's visions with a green tint, implying that the Burning Legion was responsible.

 - Sequential Boss: Her health meter seems rather low for a Raid Boss, but her Save Scumming ability means you have to deplete it three times, her attacks becoming more lethal with each.

 - This Cannot Be!: Elisande's words upon being defeated in her boss fight.
 Uniquely, this actually rekindles some hope, as she realizes her future sight was flawed.Grand Magistrix Elisande It's... not possible!
 I...
 I was destined to win...

-- Time Master: In addition to her Save Scumming, Elisande can create bubbles that increase or decrease the speed of player characters as they pass through them, as well as her implied visions in the lore.
+- In addition to her Save Scumming, Elisande can create bubbles that increase or decrease the speed of player characters as they pass through them, as well as her implied visions in the lore.

 - Time Stands Still: One of Elisande's notable abilities is to stop the flow of time for all but herself, and freeze the player characters in time briefly.
 She uses this occasionally in her boss fight, and to trap the combined Elven army in Insurrection campaign within her time stasis bubble.
 Although, they don't remain frozen in time for eternity, and suffer no ill side effect, but feel disoriented upon being freed.